-Make your own personalized teacher mugs with water slide decal paper and a printer.
+Make your own personalized teacher mugs with waterslide decals and a printer.

 Hi Friends!
-I have been having a lot of fun making mugs lately and I have a few more to show you!
-For this round, I have been working on personalized teacher mugs.
+I have been having a lot of fun making mugs lately and I have a few more to show you.
+For this round, I have been working on personalized teacher mugs using waterslide decals.

-Like my last post on his and hers mugs (found here), I have two different ways to show you and free teacher appreciation cut files!
+Like my last post on his and hers mugs, I have two different ways to show you and free teacher appreciation cut files!